coremantlehouches/coremantlehouches.github.io/index.md

 the participants to ensure a diversity of fields.
 Applicants must send a CV with a few words on the topics of interest.

-Applications will open soon (November).
+Applications are open through the [School's website](https://formulaires.univ-grenoble-alpes.fr/en/houches-application-form-july-2021).

 The registration fee is 1920€ (tax included) and covers the costs for lodging and meals for the four weeks.
 Depending on grants we may